[Moderate revision–posted 9/12/19 (replaces 6/12/14 edition)]

 c.
 Each department administrator shall require the completion of a Confidentiality Statement (Attachment A) from faculty, staff, students, and affiliates prior to employment or affiliation with TTU and shall ensure all properly executed confidentiality statements become a permanent part of the employee, student, or affiliate record, as appropriate.

-Each department administrator shall require the completion of a confidentiality of student information system records form (Attachment B) from employees prior to accessing the Student Information System and shall submit all properly executed forms to the Information Technology Division to become a permanent part of the IT records.
+Each department administrator shall require the completion of a confidentiality of student information system records form (Attachment B) from employees prior to accessing the Student Information System and shall submit all properly executed forms to the Registrar.
+These forms shall be maintained in accordance with the State records retention schedule.

 d.
-Use or disclosure of certain financial information that is covered by the Gramm-Leach-Bliley Act of 1999, 15 U.S.C.
+Use or disclosure of any financial information that is covered by any state or federal financial regulation or law, including, but not limited to, the Gramm-Leach-Bliley Act of 1999, 15 U.S.C.
 6801, et.
 Seq., implemented by 16 C.F.R.
-Part 314, shall be governed by the TTU Information Security Plan for Financial Information (Attachment C).
+Part 314, FTC Red Flag Rules, etc., shall be governed by the TTU Information Security Plan for Financial Information (Attachment C).
 "Financial information" includes, but is not limited to, information obtained in connection with the award and issuance of student aid and billing.

 e.
 With the exception of those parts of this policy governed by other TTU operating policies/procedures, responsibility for ensuring the implementation of and compliance with this policy shall rest with the Provost and the vice presidents within their areas of responsibilities.